If you’ve ever run a company’s balance sheet, you’ve probably felt pretty underwhelmed by the result.

 The more liquid you are, the better.
-Liquidity shows lenders that you have money readily available to pay your business debts.
+Liquidity shows lenders your company’s ability to pay your company’s debts with enough cash or money you have readily available with the most liquid assets.
 This could lower your interest rates when you need to borrow money.
 If your business isn’t very liquid, it’s riskier for lenders to give you money, and you may have to pay more to borrow.

 How to calculate your current and quick ratio

-The current ratio takes into account all of your business’s current assets, including inventory.
-The formula for the current ratio is:
+The current ratio (also sometimes known as cash asset ratio, cash ratio, and liquidity ratio) takes into account all of your business’s current assets, including inventory.
+This is the Current Ratio Calculator, and the formula for the current ratio is:

 Current assets / current liabilities = current ratio